thavlik/vpn-operator/README.md

   # six devices to be active simultaneously, and we want to reserve
   # a single slot for our local machine.
 This limit is a requirement.
   # You shouldn't attempt to create an obscene number of connections.
-  # Always set it to sane value for your purposes.
+  # Always set this to sane value for your purposes.
   maxSlots: 5

   # You can optionally specify tag(s) so that Masks have the ability